 “What?
 You think I would ball and chain myself on purpose?”
 I asked raising my eyebrow.
 It was an outlandish idea, and she knew it.
 Or at least I assumed she knew it.
 I mean, if I had put it on myself, then it would stand to reason that I could just take it off, and if I could do that, then why on Moon would I insist on dragging it along the length of this pale celestial body?

 “You wouldn’t be the first.”

-I gave her a look, perplexed, furrowed brows and all, “I don’t get you.”
+I gave her a look, perplexed, with furrowed brows and all, “I don’t get you.”

-We reached the crest of a crater.
+We reached the crest of the crater.
 Moon-Woman suggested that we sit down and rest for a bit.
-I was well-tired from the trek, so we sat and tossed space rocks down the side of the crater’s rim.
+I was well tired from the trek, so we sat and tossed space rocks over the side from the crater’s rim.
 We talked a bit about things here and there, before landing on the events leading up to my arrival on the Moon.

 “Oh, I don’t know,” I began, shifting a couple of rocks around in my hand like a pair of baoding balls.
 They were really soft and pliable.
-Their surface smoothed easily as I played with them.
-A change passed over me, and I crushed the rocks with my hand, “I was upset.
+Their surfaces smoothed easily as I played with them.
+Then I crushed the rocks with my hand, “I was upset.
 Something had happened earlier—I was sort of-”

 “What were you upset about?”
 She interrupted.
-Her tone was aggressively chipper, or so it seemed to me, and when I replied, my manner was much more guarded than before:
+Her tone was aggressively chipper, or so it seemed to me, and I shut down:

 “It’s never nothing, what was it?”

 Annoyed now, I began firing shots, “It’s nothing.
 Honestly, you’re worrying over something that isn’t even a thing.”